nyvyn/autonomais/README.md

 ## Getting Started

-Kickstart your journey with Autonomais by integrating it into your projects:
+How to use with your projects:

 1. As an npm package: